Combinatorics on words: Patterns within alphabets

 In 1874, Baudot developed the code that would eventually take the place of Morse code by applying the theory of binary de Bruijn necklaces.
 The problem continued from Sainte-Marie to Martin in 1934, who began looking at algorithms to make words of the de Bruijn structure.
-It was then worked on by Posthumus in 1943.
+It was then worked on by Klaas Posthumus in 1943.

 Language hierarchy

 Possibly the most applied result in combinatorics on words is the Chomsky hierarchy, developed by Noam Chomsky.
 He studied formal language in the 1950s.
 His way of looking at language simplified the subject.
 He disregards the actual meaning of the word, does not consider certain factors such as frequency and context, and applies patterns of short terms to all length terms.
 The basic idea of Chomsky's work is to divide language into four levels, or the language hierarchy.
 The four levels are: regular, context-free, context-sensitive, and computably enumerable or unrestricted.
 Regular is the least complex while computably enumerable is the most complex.
 While his work grew out of combinatorics on words, it drastically affected other disciplines, especially computer science.